Part III of the Mathematical Tripos: Grading

 The grades available are Fail, Pass (Honours), Merit, and Distinction (the Merit grade was introduced in 2000).
 Cambridge recognises that in Part III of the mathematical tripos a merit is equivalent to a First Class in the other parts of the Tripos.
-The level of achievement required for a distinction is yet higher.
+The level of achievement required for a distinction is yet higher than a typical First Class degree.

-Traditionally, results are announced in the University's Senate House.
+Traditionally, results are announced in the university's Senate House.
 Standing on the balcony, the examiner reads out the class results for each student, and printed copies of the results are then thrown to the audience below.
 The students' exact rankings are no longer announced, but the highest-ranked student is still identified, nowadays by the tipping of the examiner's academic hat when the relevant name is read out.